 Administrative capacity to negotiate and administer tax treaties: A country should not agree to negotiate tax treaties until it has the necessary technical expertise, having first researched the terms upon which a potential treaty partner has negotiated tax treaties with other countries.
 Countries should also consider whether they have the capacity to administer tax treaties before agreeing to negotiate them.
 The proper negotiation and practical application of tax treaties may require substantial resources from a tax administration.
-That said, treaties' provisions on dispute resolution, exchange of information and assistance in collection will make it easier for tax administrations to apply their countries' laws to cross-border transactions.
+That said, treaties' provisions on dispute resolution, exchange of information and assistance in collection enhance tax administrations' ability to apply their countries' laws to cross-border transactions.